Taiko2k/Tauon/docs/guide.md

 ***Toggle folder break for current playlist***: F1
 ***Cycle Theme***: F2
 ***Toggle Auto Theme***: F3
+***Show encoding output folder*** F9
 ***Change Playlist***: Left and Right arrow keys
-***View Playlist List***: Tilde ~
 ***Seek***: + and -
 ***Play next/previous track***: Shift + Left and Right arrow keys OR global mediakeys OR home/end keys
 ***Volume Up/Down***: Shift + Up and Down arrow keys
-***Toggle broadcast sync mode***: F6
 ***Select TOP/END***: Home, End
+***Toggle gallery keyboard mode***: Tab
+***Delete current playlist***: Ctrl + W
 ***Undo playlist delete***: Ctrl + Z

 ### Inbound Streaming

 Compatible with HTTP streams (Shoutcast, Icecast etc).
 To open a stream:

 1) Go to MENU -> OPEN STREAM...
-2) Type in address to stream or click paste if link is in clipboard (you can manually copy these links out of m3u files if available) (Must start with http:// or ftp://)
+2) Type in address to stream or click paste if link is in clipboard (you can manually copy these URLs out of m3u files if available) (Must start with http:// or ftp://)
 3) Click GO

 To record a steam, once a stream has been opened, re enter the open stream box and click REC.
 Recordings are encoded using OGG codec at about 100kbs and are automatically split on metadata change.
+Press F9 to show output folder.

 ### Outbound Streaming / Broadcasting